samvarankashyap/atomic-host-tests/tests/runc/README.md

 - runc update

 ### Prerequisites
-  - Ansible version 2+ (the playbook was tested using Ansible 2.1)
+  - Ansible version 2.2 (other versions are not supported)

   - Configure subscription data (if used)